twota/terms-of-service-and-privacy-policy/README.md

 Privacy Policy

-Effective Date: [DefaultOption().termLastUpdateDate]
+Effective Date: July 5, 2025

 Twota Technologies Inc. (“twota”, “we”, “us”, or “our”) is committed to respecting and protecting your privacy.
 This Privacy Policy outlines how we collect, use, and safeguard your personal information.
 By using the “twota”, you acknowledge and agree to the terms of this Policy.

 1. Information We Collect
 1.1 Information You Provide Directly
-▪Name, age, gender, email, location.
+▪Name, age, gender, email, and location.
 ▪Profile details such as photos, bio, preferences, and sexual orientation.
 ▪Selfies submitted for verification purposes.
 ▪Messages and chat content exchanged with other matched users.